axibase/atsd/administration/replication.md

 slave_ip     slave_hostname
 ```

-> Note: the following lines must not be contained in the `hosts` file.
+:::warning Note
-This is the case for both master and slave.
+Remove the following mappings, if present, from the `hosts` file on both the master and slave.

 ```elm
 127.0.1.1    atsd_master